49nord/coyote/README.md

 Webserver configuration
 -----------------------

-Coyote assumes that the directory `/var/www/html/.well-known/acme-challenge` on the machine it itself is running will be visible via HTTP on the domain name being registered.
-No assumptions are made beyond.
-Challanges to prove ownership required by the ACME protocol are put into thus directory.
+Coyote assumes that the directory `/var/www/html/.well-known/acme-challenge` on the machine it itself is running on will be visible via HTTP on the domain name being registered.
+No further assumptions are made.
+Challenges to prove ownership required by the ACME protocol are put into this directory.

 ### nginx